View Cora Messinger's Obituary on AZCentral.com and share memories

 Cora Messinger

-Cora's husband Paul and she started Messinger Mortuary in Scottsdale, AZ in 1959.

-Survivors include her husband of nearly 70 years Paul R. Messinger; sons H. Kendrick (Debby), David Wm.
-(Anita); granddaughters Kristine Schenkel (Bruce), Sabrina Messinger-Acevedo (Ryan); great grandchildren Jason and Melissa Schenkel, and a new great grandchild expected in March; sister-in-law Mary Kitagawa (Chisato) and brother-in-law Philip W. Messinger (Patricia).
+She is survived by her husband of nearly 70 years, Paul R. Messinger; sons H. Kendrick (Debby), David Wm.
+(Anita); granddaughters Kristin Schenkel (Bruce), Sabrina Messinger-Acevedo (Ryan); great grandchildren Jason and Melissa Schenkel, and a new great grandchild expected in March; sister-in-law Mary Kitagawa (Chisato) and brother-in-law Philip W. Messinger (Patricia).